dcpedit/teeshirt/README.md

 ![teeshirt-6](https://user-images.githubusercontent.com/800930/204630072-cfe386ef-2c38-4d15-8351-0893e490a028.jpg)

 # TeeShirt Keyboard
-TeeShirt is a ergonomic monoblock keyboard which was designed with a PCB that can support 3 different sized builds: S, M, and L.
+TeeShirt is a ergonomic monoblock keyboard with a one-size-fits-some PCB design that supports 3 different sized builds: S, M, and L.

 ## Features